Mary Is Happy, Mary Is Happy: Release

 Mary Is Happy, Mary Is Happy had its world premiere at the 70th Venice International Film Festival on 1 September 2013.
-The film had its Asian premiere at the 18th Busan International Film Festival, beginning 3 October 2013, and screened at the Valdivia International Film Festival on 11 October 2013, the Tokyo International Film Festival on 19 October 2013, the Hong Kong Asian Film Festival starting 8 November 2013, and the Torino Film Festival starting 22 November 2013.
+The film had its Asian premiere at the 18th Busan International Film Festival on 3 October 2013 and was screened at the Valdivia International Film Festival on 11 October 2013, the Tokyo International Film Festival on 19 October 2013, the Hong Kong Asian Film Festival starting 8 November 2013, and the Torino Film Festival starting 22 November 2013.

 The film had a limited theatrical release in Thailand on 28 November 2013 in selected theatres in Bangkok.